 In 1868 Fantin-Latour introduced Edouard Manet to Berthe Morisot.
 Soon afterwards she became his model.
-Manet made 11 portraits of her.
+(Duret writes they both copied in 1861 in The Louvre, that they made acquintance in 1865 and 1868 onwards she frequently worked together; R7,p202/3) Manet made 11 portraits of her and exhibited 1 at the Salon of 1869 and 1 in 1873.
 Manet gave Berthe advice and encouragement, but she never was his pupil.
+Under the influence of Manet Morisot began to paint portraits (R7,p207).
 Otherwise Morisot inspired also Manet.
 It was Morisot who inspired Manet to paint in the open air (R42,p48;R93,p9R16,p247).
 It seems that Manet took an interest in Morisot her judgement on his works (R93,p10).
 They occasionally painted the same subjects.
-(R42,p15+16;R93,p9).
+(R42,p15+16;R93,p9;R7,p204).

 Morisot at the impressionist expositions:

-Morisot showed 19 works at the 2nd ‘impressionist’ exposition 1876, including 3 watarcolours and 3 drawings/pastels.
+Morisot showed 19 works at the 2nd ‘impressionist’ exposition 1876, including 3 watercolours and 3 drawings/pastels.

 Morisot showed 15 works at the 5th ‘impressionist’ exposition 1880, including 4 watercolours and 1 fan.

-Morisot showed 7 works at the 6th ‘impressionist’ exposition 1881, including 2 pastels.
+Morisot showed 7+1hc=8 works at the 6th ‘impressionist’ exposition 1881, including probably 5 pastels.

 Morisot showed 9+4hc=13 works at the 7th ‘impressionist’ exposition 1882, including 3 pastels.

-Morisot showed at least 20 works at the 8th ‘impressionist’ exposition 1886, including several drawings, watercolours and fans.
+Morisot showed about 28 works at the 8th ‘impressionist’ exposition 1886, including several pastels, drawings, watercolours and fans.

-Account of the exhibited works (references, translations, info, discussion, location on Google-maps)
+See link for an Account of the exhibited works (references, translations, info, discussion, location on Google-maps).

 Morisot was only absent at the 4th exposition in 1879 when her baby, Julie Manet, was just a few months old (R93,p11).
 Berthe Morisot was highly esteemed among her colleague impressionists (R42,p21).
 Georges Rivière (1877) wrote that she earned a place in the forefront of the Impressionist group (R42,p29).
 Duret (1878) included her as one of the five ‘peintres impressionnistes’ (R5,p109).
 Several of her works were untitled or had very common titles, which makes indentification hard.
 In just a few of the titles there is an indication of time of day / season / weather, which is obvious for a woman who is reckoned among the key Impressionists.